elastic/eui/wiki/component-development.md

 }
 ```

-If your component forwards a `ref` through to an underlying element, the interface is further extended with `DetailedHTMLProps`
+If your component forwards a `ref` through to an underlying element, the interface needs to be further extended with `DetailedHTMLProps`

 ```ts
 // passes extra props and forwards the ref to a button